 I knew I wanted my post-interview follow up email to convey these elements:

-1. Context and personality.
-I started jotting down notes after the interview to ensure that I could include some personal connection or common interest that would help Anum remember me among a pool of hundreds or even thousands of candidates.
+Context and personality - I started jotting down notes after the interview to ensure that I could include some personal connection or common interest that would help Anum remember me among a pool of hundreds or even thousands of candidates.

 For example, I emphasized the “scrappy, fast-paced" nature of the team as an aspect that particularly excited me about this role.

-4. Hustle.
-Finally, I needed to hustle.
-This brings me to the next step:
+Hustle - Finally, I needed to hustle.
+This brings me to the final step.

-Step 3: Show your unique value in an authentic way.
+3. Show your unique value in an authentic way

 Smart people want to hire people who hustle.
-So I had to determine how I could stand out from the hundreds of other applicants.
+So I determined how to stand out from hundreds of other applicants.

-I needed to demonstrate that I wasn’t just qualified for the position, but I was qualified for the culture.
-A few years ago, HubSpot published a SlideShare on their “Culture Code.”
+I demonstrated I wasn’t just qualified for the position, but I was qualified for the culture.
+A few years ago, HubSpot published a SlideShare on their “Culture Code."

-So I used their culture code to illustrate (literally) how my own personality matches HubSpot's culture:
+I used that code to illustrate (literally) how my own personality matches HubSpot's culture:

-A few hours after sending this email, I saw using HubSpot Sales that Anum opened my emails and clicked some of my links.
+A few hours after sending this email, I saw (using HubSpot Sales) Anum opened my emails and clicked my links.